dPacc/kafka/README.md

 The **default** log retention period is **7 days (168 hours)**

 **What are offsets in a topic?** Every **message** inside a topic has a **unique number** called offset. **First message in each topic has an offset 0**.
 Consumers start reading messages starting from specific offset.

+## Topic with Multiple Partitions

+Delete the `/tmp/kafka-logs` folder and restart the Zookeeper and Kafka servers.

+- **Create** a topic with **3 partitions** of name **animals**: `bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --replication-factor 1 --partitions 3 --topic animals`

+Now inside the `/tmp/kafka-logs/` folder you will find **3 animals folder**, one for each partition.

+- Start the **producer**: `bin/kafka-console-producer.sh --bootstrap-server localhost:9092 --topic animals` an produce a few messages

+- Start the **consumer**: `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic animals --from-beginning`

+**IMPORTANT**: If you notice, the **messages in the consumer are in a different order**.
+This is because we have created a **topic with several partitions** and every consumers that connects to the topic will have to read from multiple partitions, it won't read in any round-robin fashion.
+It **can read in a different order**.
+A thing to keep in mind is that **consumers may not always read messages in the same order that they were produced**.

+- **Consumer** from a **specific partition**: `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --partition 1 --topic animals --from-beginning`

+- **Consumer** from **specific offset** from **specific partition**: `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --partition 2 --topic animals --offset 0`

+- **Consumer** from **specific offset** from **all partitions**: `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic animals --offset 1` - This will throw an error as **partition is required while specifying offset**.
+Remember, it is **not possible to read from a specific offset across the entire topic partitions**.

+- Topic **details**: `bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic animals`